SnapRoute/dockerLab/labs/lab1/lab1.md

 Next, create a BGPv4Neighbor object specifying the Neighbor IP address, PeerAS, and UpdateSource for both interfaces fpPort1 and fpPort2.

 Repeat on all leaves.
-Verify that BGPGlobal state object has the correct attributes and that the neighbors are in established state.
+Verify that the _BGPGlobal_ state object has the correct attributes and that the neighbors are in established state.

 ### API